strvcom/DeallocTests/README.md

 It is very easy to create memory leak by mistake.

-When can I use DeallocTests?
+## When can I use DeallocTests?

 DeallocTests work well with app which uses MVVM-C (MVVM with ViewCoordinators) architecture.
 Using coordinators helps to make the ViewControllers independent and easily constructable.
 DeallocTests work great with Swinject dependency injection framework.
+And best of all - DeallocTests need no modification of main target of your app.

-Does it sound too good to be true :-)?
+###  Does it sound too good to be true :-)?
 Hold on…

 DeallocTests.
 Easy-to-use framework for custom deallocation tests.